Non-negatively curved GKM orbifolds: Upper bound for the dimension of the acting torus

 \section{Upper bound for the dimension of the acting torus}

 In this section we give an upper bound for the dimension of a torus which can act on a non-negatively curved GKM$_4$ orbifold \(O\).
 Moreover, we give an example of a non-negatively curved GKM$_4$-manifold whose rational cohomology ring is not isomorphic to that of a torus manifold.
+This shows that in Theorem \ref{sec:introduction-3} the group \(G\) is not always trivial.

 We denote by \(T\) the torus acting on \(O\).
 Otherwise we use the same notation as in the previous section.